cep104/codechallengeSinatraRoutes5-17-21/README.md

 - make controller files for your models (make sure your application knows about your controllers)
 - make routes in game_controller for the following routes:
-    - show all games
+    - show all game_blogs
-    - show an individual game
+    - show an individual game_blogs
-    - form for making a new game
+    - form for making a new game_blogs
-    - creating a new game
+    - creating a new game_blogs
 - make routes in user_controller for the following routes:
     - show all users
     - show an individual user